 President Bush insisted the men were the ‘worst of the worst’ yet majority have not been charged or tried for any crime but released.
 Some of the most recently transferred detainees had been held without charge for more than 14 years.

-After 16 years there still remains 41 men.
-President Trump announced that he will keep Guantanamo Bay opened and will fill it up with ‘bad dudes’.
+After 20 years there still remain 35 men.
+Ex-President Trump announced that he would keep Guantanamo Bay opened and will fill it up with ‘bad dudes’.
 President Obama promised to close the prison but failed to deliver.

 A staff sergeant at Guantanamo Bay states three men the Pentagon says killed themselves were actually tortured to death by the CIA.
 A total of 9 men have died whilst in US custody.